AgileBIM/FabCOD/docs/wiki/SEAM-SubObject.md

 ### Property: Value
 Get/Set the Seam Name value of the SEAM Object.

-Seam Group is not returned.
-There is no known way to retrieve the Group of the Seam.
+Only Seam Name is given.
+Seam Group is not given as part of the value.
 Seam can be set using either an Index or Name.
 ##### Returns
 STRING